abdulhaseeb2115/gallery-message-queue-redis-socket/README.md

 - **Real-Time Job Management**: Users can create multiple jobs, and each job's status is updated in real-time on the frontend.
 - **Job Creation and Details**: Users can create new jobs, view job details, and track their status.
 - **Handling Slow/No Internet**: The front end is built to gracefully handle slow or no internet connections, ensuring a smooth user experience.
+However, this functionality is primarily supported on Chrome and may not be available on all browsers.
 - **Parallel Job Execution**: The backend processes jobs in parallel, with job completion times being random.

 ---